 Fertilizer

 Find out exactly what your orchid needs.
-Mom occasionally uses a high-nitrogen fertilizer as well as fish emulsion.
+Mom occasionally uses a high-nitrogen fertilizer as well asย fish emulsion, although it is more expensive on a cost per nutrient basis.

 Add fertilizer during the vegetative growth season when leaves are growing, not when the plant is flowering.